Dony MacManus

-Donal "Dony" MacManus is an Irish sculptor and educator.
+Donal "Dony" MacManus (born 1971) is an Irish sculptor and educator.

-MacManus graduated with a degree from the National College of Art and Design in Dublin, as well as an Art Teaching Diploma.
+MacManus graduated with a degree from the National College of Art and Design in Dublin (1995), as well as an Art Teaching Diploma (1998).
 He worked as a teacher in St. David's, Artane, Dublin.
-He studied in New York Academy of Art gaining a Masters.
+In 1999 he went to New York and studied in New York Academy of Art gaining a Master in Fine Arts (2001).
 He has a number of sculptures on display in New York and Washington, D.C.

 MacManus returned to Ireland in 2004 and founded Irish Academy of Figurative Art, in Ranelagh in Dublin.

 In 2011 MacManus co-founded the Sacred Art School, in Florence, Italy.
 He is also a board member of Newman College Ireland.